helium/HIP/0019-third-party-manufacturers/lakshmiio.md

 ## Hardware Security

-ATECC608B will provide the secure crypto transacions
+ATECC608/508 will provide the secure crypto transacions

+We are in discussion with Microchip to increase the production of ECC 608 and 508 to build the modules rapidly

-We will be using SX1302/8 digital base band chip
+We will be using SX1302/SX1301 digital base band chip

 IP67 certified with tamper prof and to be used in harh environments

-We are sourcing harware from semtech, RAK wireless and Microchip
+We are sourcing harware from Semtech, RAK wireless, Microchip and IMST

 We can procure the modules based on the demand and pre orders